foundryvtt/dnd5e/wiki/Active-Effect-Guide.md

                                                 .number
                                                 .die
                                                 .faces
+                                                .modifiers
 ```

 > <details>
 > <summary>Dice Scale Values</summary>
 >
-> The Dice Scale Values have a few unique keys, here is an example of the result for these keys based on a scale value that is 3d8
+> The Dice Scale Values have a few unique keys, here is an example of the result for these keys based on a scale value that is 3d8.
+If the dice scale value has any dice modifiers attached (via `.modifiers`, see below), you can use `.denom` to retrieve the die denomination without modifiers attached if desired.
 >
 > | Key                                                 | Value |
 > | --------------------------------------------------- | ----- |